|Last Trade (size)||- (-)|

 - Charter of the Corporate Governance Committee

-- Charter for Human Resources and Compensation Committee
+- Charter of the Human Resources and Compensation Committee

 Quick Links To:

-Eric Boyko is the co-founder of Stingray and has been president and chief executive officer since 2007.
-A global entrepreneur with nearly two decades of experience with start-ups, Mr. Boyko has extensive expertise in early stage business innovations.
-His passion for extreme sports and world travel fuels his drive for business excellence.
+An entrepreneur with nearly two decades of experience with start-ups, Mr. Boyko has extensive expertise in early stage business innovations.

-A graduate with great distinction of McGill University, he holds a Bachelor of Commerce, with a specialization in accounting and entrepreneurship.
-Mr. Boyko became a Certified General Accountant (CGA) in 1997.
+A graduate with great distinction of McGill University, he holds a Bachelor of Commerce with a concentration in accounting and entrepreneurship.
+Mr. Boyko became a Certified General Accountant (CPA) in 1997.

 Senior Vice-President and Chief Technology Officer